Help us to save our museum ships! Learn More

 USS WALLACE L. LIND DD-703 Ship History

-On 6 January 1946, the destroyer made rendezvous with Fast Carrier Task Force 38 under Admiral W. F. Halsey, Commander, 3d Fleet in NEW JERSEY (BB-62).
+On 5 January 1945, the destroyer made rendezvous with Fast Carrier Task Force 38 under Admiral W. F. Halsey, Commander, 3d Fleet in New Jersey (BB-62).
 Air strikes against Luzon began on 6 January 1945 and were followed by strikes against Formosa, Saigon, the Pescadore Islands, and Hong Kong.
 Photo reconnaissance planes surveyed Okinawa Gunto in preparation for the upcoming invasion.
-On 23 January, WALLACE L. LIND left the area north of Luzon and arrived at Ulithi three days later for upkeep.
+On 23 January, Wallace L. Lind left the area north of Luzon and arrived at Ulithi three days later for upkeep.

 The destroyer reported for duty with Task Force (TF) 58, a fast carrier task force, on 11 February 1945.
 On 16 February, carrier planes conducted raids in the Tokyo area and, the following afternoon, retired toward Iwo Jima, with the carrier planes conducting air searches en route.

-On 30 and 31 March 1945, strikes and sweeps over Okinawa Gunto provided cover for D day landing operations.
+On 30 and 31 March 1945, strikes and sweeps over Okinawa Gunto provided cover for D-day landing operations.
 The operations in that area continued, with intermittent strikes against Amami Gunto and refueling and rearming operations, throughout April.
-On 7 April, dawn search planes reported contact with units of the Japanese Fleet consisting of one battleship (later identified as YAMATO), two light cruisers, and eight destroyers.
-All available planes of the three task groups, totaling 380, were launched to make the strike.
+On 7 April, dawn search planes reported contact with units of the Japanese Fleet consisting of one battleship (later identified as Yamato), two light cruisers, and eight destroyers.
+All available planes of the three task groups, totalling 380, were launched to make the strike.
 Upon their return, they reported sinking the battleship, both cruisers, and three destroyers.
-During the month of April, WALLACE L. LIND destroyed two enemy planes and made three assists.
+During the month of April, Wallace L. Lind destroyed two enemy planes and made three assists.

 The destroyer took part in maintaining air patrols and searches over northern Japan in connection with the occupation; then, on 21 September, set course for Eniwetok.
 She underwent availability through 6 October and spent the remainder of the month in upkeep and training exercises in Tokyo Bay.

-From 9 March through 26 April, WALLACE L. LIND underwent tender availability, a leave period, and training at Casco Bay, Maine.
-She then traveled to Charleston, S.C., where she underwent restricted availability and operated with JOHN W. WEEKS until 12 July when her home port was changed to New Orleans.
-WALLACE L. LIND then commenced Naval Reserve training cruises in the Caribbean.
+From 9 March through 26 April, Wallace L. Lind underwent tender availability, a leave period, and training at Casco Bay, Maine.
+She then travelled to Charleston, S.C., where she underwent restricted availability and operated with John W. Weeks until 12 July when her home port was changed to New Orleans.
+Wallace L. Lind then commenced Naval Reserve training cruises in the Caribbean.
 This type of operations characterized her activity for the next several years.

 On 7 January 1949, the destroyer returned to Norfolk, Va., and conducted operations out of that port until 6 September.
 The next day, she made rendezvous with TF 89 and commenced a Mediterranean cruise which lasted through 26 January 1950 when she returned to Norfolk, Va.